elastocloud/elasto/readme.txt

   https://console.aws.amazon.com/iam/home#home
   -> Create a New Group of Users

-  The IAM user creation wizard allows for the retrieval of security credentials, by selecting "Generate an access key for each User".
+  The IAM user creation wizard allows for the download of access credentials.
+Select "Generate an access key for each User", and subsequently "Download Credentials".

   Commands can then be issued by running the elasto_cli client binary with the -k argument.
 E.g.

-  > elasto_cli -k S3_Access_Key_ID,S3_Secret_Access_Key <command>
+  > elasto_cli -k iam_creds_file <command>

 Alternatives